 Bevel aftershave balm is filled with nourishing acne-friendly ingredients like witch hazel, tea tree oil, and salicylic acid.
 It also adds shea butter and jojoba oil to moisturize.
 Users report calming of sensitive skin “without causing irritation and pimples”.

 This Nivea aftershave balm is specially formulated for sensitive skin.
 It’s enriched with witch hazel, Vitamin E, and soothing chamomile.
-Over 8,000 reviews with a 4.7 star rating, this formulation boasts “by far the best aftershave balm I’ve used”, “not heavy”, “doesn’t cause me to break out”.
+Over 8,000 reviews with a 4.7-star rating, this formulation boasts “by far the best aftershave balm I’ve used”, “not heavy”, and “doesn’t cause me to break out”.